 Small smartphone and tablet screens are good on the go, but if you’re in your living room then why not use your TV’s much bigger screen instead?
 Sharing your screen from your phone or tablet to your TV is easy, but there are a few different options available.
 In this article, we’ll show you these options and what you’ll need for each.The first decision you’ll need to make is whether to go wired or wireless.
 Wired connections are generally more reliable, but may require your device to be close to the TV.
 Wireless connections can sometimes drop out or stutter, but offer more rapid setup and allow you to move about unimpeded.

 There are three major wired options for Android devices: USB-C to HDMI, MHL and SlimPort.
-Your phone or tablet is likely to support one or the other; to find out see the list of MHL supported devices and the list of SlimPort supported devices.
+Your phone or tablet is likely to support one or the other; when it comes to MHL compatibility, the best thing you can do now is head to Google Play Store on your android device and download the MHL Checker app, this will instantly tell you if your phone is compatible with MLH.

 HDMI to USB-C